Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Joint Point Pattern Modeling

-We demonstrate the predictive flow of recovery locations from theft locations.
-Four subregions are created, each of which is composed of $G=25$ grid cells, around four locations: $L_{1}=(612500, 7797500)$, $L_{2}=(612500, 780500)$, $L_{3}=(605000, 7797500)$ and $L_{4}=(605000, 7805000)$.
+We demonstrate the predictive flow from theft locations to recovery locations.
+Four subregions are created, each of which is composed of $G=25$ grid cells, around four locations: $L_{1}=(612.5, 7797.5)$, $L_{2}=(612.5, 7805)$, $L_{3}=(605, 7797.5)$ and $L_{4}=(605, 7805)$.
 The proportion of predictive intensities and counts are compared for the same theft subregion, i.e., $p_{int}(B_{d}|B_{o})=\frac{\lambda(B_{d}, B_{o})}{\lambda(D_{d}, B_{o})}$ and $p_{count}(B_{d}|B_{o})=\frac{N(B_{d}, B_{o})}{N(D_{d}, B_{o})}$ where $B_{d}\subset D_{d}$ and $B_{o}\subset D_{o}$ and the $\lambda$s are integrated intensities.
 Figure \ref{fig:JointPreBH} looks at two origin regions.
 The left two panels are associated with the southeast origin region, a high intensity region.
-The resulting predictive distribution shows that the flow is highly concentrated in that region, in agreement with the actual held out recoveries.
+The results show that the flow is highly concentrated in that region, in agreement with the actual recoveries in the testing dataset.
 The right two panels are associated with the northeast region, a lower intensity region.
-The resulting predictive distribution shows more flow from that region to the other three regions, again in agreement with the held out recoveries.
-Hence, the nature of the concentration of recovery locations is dependent on theft locations; our model is able to capture this dependence.
+The results there show more flow from that region to the other three regions, again in agreement with the recoveries in the testing dataset.
+Hence, we see that the nature of the concentration of recovery locations is dependent on theft location and that our model is able to capture this dependence.